quest-bih/IntoValue2/data/2_dataset_cleaning/final_dataset/iv_data_readme.txt

 Publication identifiers (DOI, PMID, URL) were manually entered during the publication search and then further enhanced using the API of Internet Archive's open-source Fatcat catalog of research publications, to add PMIDs based on DOIs, and vice versa.

-Partially different manual search steps were used in the two versions and are indicated and described in `identification_step`.
+Manual search steps differed slightly in the two versions and are indicated and described in `identification_step`.
 Version 1 includes trials with a German UMC as either a `lead_city` or a `facility_city`, whereas version 2 is limited to trials a German UMC as a `lead_city`.

 Each row indicates a single trial registration.
 Due to changes in completion dates, some trials are duplicated between versions as indicated in `is_dupe`.
-Deduplication of cross-registration was manually performed and some trials are cross-registered duplicates remain (e.g., DRKS00004156 and NCT00215683) and are not indicated in the dataset.
+Cross-registered trials were manually deduplicated, and some cross-registered duplicates remain (e.g., DRKS00004156 and NCT00215683) and are not indicated in the dataset.

 All dates are provided as `yyyy-mm-dd`.

 Additional documentation on each variable (type, description, levels) is provided in `iv_data_dictionary.csv`.

 Additional information on the project and methods for generating the dataset is available in associated publications and at the project's OSF page (https://doi.org/10.17605/osf.io/fh426).
+Code for the project is available at https://github.com/quest-bih/IntoValue2.

 References:
 - Wieschowski, S., Riedel, N., Wollmann, K., Kahrass, H., Müller-Ohlraun, S., Schürmann, C., Kelley, S., Kszuk, U., Siegerink, B., Dirnagl, U., Meerpohl, J., & Strech, D. (2019).
 Result dissemination from clinical trials conducted at German university medical centers was delayed and incomplete.
 Journal of Clinical Epidemiology, 115, 37–45. https://doi.org/10.1016/j.jclinepi.2019.06.002